 Farewell Erin, Welcome Zoe.
 Earlier this month we bade farewell to Erin Taylor who is now settling in at the Institute of Food Science and Technology.
 In her place we welcome Zoe Daniel (pictured below) who joins us from the Royal Pharmaceutical Society.
 She is fast picking up the reins and we look forward to working with her.

 During the last month we have negotiated two additional 'Associations' with the British Institute of Agricultural Consultants (BIAC) and the Commercial Horticultural Association (CHA).
 Apart from mutually exchanging information and advertising each others events, these entitle members of the SCI Horticulture Group to attend meetings of these organisations on the same basis as their own members.
 In the case of CHA this includes discounts on exhibition stands at many of the shows they attend.
-Full details of our associations can be found here.

 As this is the last Newsletter of 2010 can we take the opportunity of wishing all members and readers a very happy Festive Season.
 We apologise in advance that our festivities may result in the first issue of 2011 being a little late.